section-engineering-education/engineering-education/content/articles/implementing-flask-api-using-linked-list/index.md

 Understanding data structures is an important aspect when developing applications.
 Real-world applications consider space and time complexities when designing applications.
 This improves the efficiency on the memory and time taken to run specific programs.
 <!--more-->

-Despite the useful trade-offs, they offer to the pool of developers, most rarely use them.
-This make these programs and software not being to the quality and standards expected.
+Despite the useful trade-offs they offer to the pool of developers, most rarely use them.
+This makes these programs and software to be of low quality and may not meet the expected standards.
 Organizations as a result incur huge losses in storage budgets and consumer loading time of these applications.

 In this article, we'll build a hands-on Flask API using a linked list data structure.
 In the process we will see how applicable this data structure is and the benefits a user can acquire by using it.